morrownr/7612u/README.md

 exit
 ```

 The above can be automated.
-The following is an one way to do it with
+The following is one way to do it with
-Raspberry Pi OS:
+Raspberry Pi OS and Ubuntu:

 This method uses `/etc/rc.local`